Lymphatic Drainage FAQs

 How Many Sessions Will It Take to Feel Relief?

 Because every person’s body is different, there is no clear-cut answer.
 Most feel relief and/or see a visual difference (in case of edema) immediately after the session or most likely the next morning, whereas others may not feel a difference in the first 1-2 sessions.

 How Often Do I Need to Come in For Treatments?

-Post surgery, the ideal treatment plan is twice a week or every other day for the first 3~4 sessions, followed by an evaluation of progress.
+Post surgery, the ideal treatment plan is twice a week or every other day for the first 4 sessions, followed by an evaluation of progress.
 After the evaluation, sessions may be spaced out to once or twice a week until swelling is significantly decreased and does not return between sessions.

 It's important to remember that lymph needs to be stimulated in order to flow properly and that lying down and resting, while necessary, does not help the flow of lymph fluid (you will be given simple “homework” exercises).